State Authorizes Michigan Tech to Seek Construction Bids for Great Lakes Research Center

 "We are appreciative of the strong, continuing support of Sen. Michael Prusi and Rep. Michael Lahti," said Dale Tahtinen, vice president for governmental relations at Michigan Tech.
 "They played a significant role in making this happen."

-The University’s Board of Control will now be asked to authorize seeking construction bids for the 49,466 square foot center, based on a schematic design already approved by the state.
+The University’s Board of Trustees will now be asked to authorize seeking construction bids for the 49,466 square foot center, based on a schematic design already approved by the state.
 Groundbreaking could occur in spring 2010.

 Michigan Technological University (www.mtu.edu) is a leading public research university developing new technologies and preparing students to create the future for a prosperous and sustainable world.
 Michigan Tech offers more than 130 undergraduate and graduate degree programs in engineering; forest resources; computing; technology; business; economics; natural, physical and environmental sciences; arts; humanities; and social sciences.